Mingrui-Yu/A-Simple-Stereo-SLAM-System-with-Deep-Loop-Closing/README.md

 ```
 ./bin/run_kitti_stereo  config/stereo/gray/KITTI00-02.yaml  PATH_TO_DATASET_FOLDER/dataset/sequences/00
 ```
 where KITTI00-02.yaml is the corresponding configuration file (including camera parameters and other parameters).
 It utilizes the style of ORB-SLAM2.
-Up to now I have just written one for KITTI00-02, but it's easy to change it for other sequences using the parameters in corresponding configuration files in ORB-SLAM2.

 Besides, some parameters in configuration file are for viewing:
 * Camera.fps: control the frame rate of the system